umbraco/UmbracoDocs/13/umbraco-engage/developers/introduction/dataflow-pipeline/data-parsing.md

 ### Normalize the data

-All data is stored in a normalized way in the tables with the prefix: **uMarketingSuiteAnalytics.**
+All data is stored in a normalized way in the tables with the prefix: **umbracoEngageAnalytics.**

-For example; each browser is only stored once in the table **uMarketingSuiteAnalyticsBrowser** and each browser version is stored once in the table **uMarketingSuiteAnalyticsBrowserVersion**.&#x20;
+For example; each browser is only stored once in the table **umbracoEngageAnalyticsBrowser** and each browser version is stored once in the table **umbracoEngageAnalyticsBrowserVersion**.&#x20;

 The session is now related to the primary key ID of the browser version instead of storing the full-text string.
 This way, data can be queried effortlessly and is stored more efficiently (only an integer per browser instead of a text string).